 When you collect data and present it in an audience-specific manner, you’re halfway to buy-in.
 The rest comes from showing why a managed print solution works with their current strategies, even if it doesn’t seem like it.

 Perhaps the legal team is looking to move 30 percent of their documents online, or the chief security officer wants your help in securing all devices.
-A managed print provider can help with both of those goals (read through our blog for more!) but you need to let them know how.
+A managed print, (read through our blog for more!) but you need to let them know how.

-If you’re ready to get started with a managed print provider, there’s someone we’d like you to meet: us.
-Check out our new fact sheet, imageOne by the Numbers: 25 Years of Savings, for the information on how we can help you and your company save money and maximize efficiency.
+If you’re ready to get started with a managed print provider, there’s someone we’d like you to meet—our expert team.
+Check out our new fact sheet, imageOne by the Numbers, for information on how we can help you and your company save money and maximize efficiency.